sangeetashukla/OpenPedCan-analysis/analyses/rnaseq-batch-correct/README.md

 2. `RUVr`: use the residuals from a DGE analysis (without batch correction) as a source of unwanted variation to correct for in a second pass DGE.
 RUVr was tested only using edgeR.

 For each of these methods, multiple Ks are evaluated from 1 to 5.
-A chisq test is performed on the p-values obtained using second pass DEG analysis to identify if the distribution of the p-values is significantly different than uniform distribution.
+A chisq test as well as a KS test is performed on the p-values obtained using second pass DEG analysis to identify if the distribution of the p-values is significantly different than uniform distribution.

 Example run: